 - Move at your own pace, you don't have to do it all at once

 Alcoholics Anonymous and other similar alcohol abstinence support groups have meetings, lots of them.

 If you decide to take the HAMS approach for your problem drinking, then you can do it alone, with a therapist or a support group. it is entirely up to you.

-There are not that many support groups around, however, if you take a look at this page where you can find a link a list of HAMS friendly meetings.
+There are not that many support groups around, however, if you take a look at where you can find a link a list of HAMS friendly meetings.
 Meetings are not an essential part of HAMS, but are an option.

 Some people may find alcohol abstinence difficult to sustain in the

 long run.
 Nonetheless, there are dedicated treatment providers who can help you